ACTION NEEDED ON The FARM BILL

 Why is organic at risk in the Farm Bill?

-With only a few legislative days left before the September 30 expiration of the Farm Bill, it appears unlikely that Congress will be able to complete its work in time.
-Unfortunately, organic programs are among the many smaller programs that will run out of funding on September 30 with the expiration of the Farm Bill.
+Unfortunately, organic programs are among the many smaller programs that ran out of funding on September 30 with the expiration of the Farm Bill.
 Without further action by Congress, organic certification cost-share and organic research programs are in jeopardy.
 Learn more here.

 What is the NOSB and why is it important?

-The National Organic Standards Board (NOSB) is made up of 15 dedicated public volunteers from across the organic community, including farmers, consumer representatives, conservationists, and others.
+The National Organic Standards Board (NOSB) is made up of 15 dedicated public stakeholders from across the organic community, including farmers, consumer representatives, conservationists, and others.
 The Board advises the Secretary of Agriculture on a wide variety of topics related to organic standards, including what materials should be allowed in organic farming.
 The Board currently has statutory authority to keep toxic substances out of organic production.

 The NOSB is at the heart of the transparent, democratic process that upholds the integrity of the organic seal.
 Changes that weaken the NOSB could undermine consumer trust in the organic label and full stakeholder input into this process.
-It must be protected – no changes are needed.
+The NOSB must be protected – no changes are needed.

 What is Organic Certification Cost-Share and why is it important?